Deslyxia/SiteScrape/SiteScrape/README.txt

     Included in the project in the /conf folder is "scraper-config.xml.tpl".
 Prior to running this file will need to be edited.
 Specifically the url, username, pwd to connect to your mySql instance of choice will need to be provided.
+    Also once you edit it you will need to rename it scraper-config.xml so it gets picked up and pulled in.

 Database Instructions